cpp-tutor/learnmoderncpp-tutorial/03-conditions-and-operators.md

 * Change the program to test for non-zero using the "not equal" operator and a `0`.
 Does this work in the same way?

-* Change the program again to test for zero (as opposed to non-zero), and change the output statements appropriately so the output remains correct.
+* Change the program again to test for "equals" zero (as opposed to "not equal"), and change the output statements appropriately so the same logic remains.
+Is this program better?
+Consider whether the *happy path* should be satisfied by the first "if" clause (as opposed to "else").

 * Now alter the original program to test a floating-point (`double`) variable as being zero or non-zero.
-Do you consider use of `0.0` as better style?
+Do you consider use of `0.0` as being better style?

 * Delete the braces surrounding the `if` and `else` clauses.
 Does the code still compile?
-What happens if you added a second statement line to the `else` clause?
+What happens if you add a second statement line to the `else` clause?
 Or the `if` clause?

 The `if` statement is a binary choice, however some decisions require more than two options.
 To enable this, `if` statements can be *chained* together.
 The following program chains a further `if` onto the tail of the first `else` clause.
 Note that in this special case, using braces for the first `else` clause is **not** recommended as this would indent the code.
 The combination `else if` (with mandatory space) is unambiguous to readers of your code; a second statement to the first `else` clause (which would necessitate braces) is unlikely to be needed as the (possibly itself chained) `if` which follows counts as a single statement.